bankh/bankh.github.io/_teaching/2008-Mechatronics.md

 location: "Istanbul, Turkey"
 ---

-The main objective of MECH 542 is to expose the engineering graduate students to the multi-disciplinary and synergistic use of mechanical, electrical and computer engineering in order to design improved products and processes.
+The main objective of CAD class is to expose the engineering graduate students to the multi-disciplinary and synergistic use of mechanical, electrical and computer engineering in order to design improved products and processes.
 The class is designed to equip the students with theoretical